CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/statistics.md

 )
 ```

-### MORANS_I_QUADKEY
+### MORANS_I_QUADBIN

 {{% bannerNote type="code" %}}
-carto.MORANS_I_QUADKEY(input, size, decay)
+carto.MORANS_I_QUADBIN(input, size, decay)
 {{%/ bannerNote %}}

 **Description**

-This function computes the [Moran's I spatial autocorrelation](https://en.wikipedia.org/wiki/Moran%27s_I) from the input array of quadkey indexes.
+This function computes the [Moran's I spatial autocorrelation](https://en.wikipedia.org/wiki/Moran%27s_I) from the input array of quadbin indexes.

 * `input`: `ARRAY<STRUCT<index INT64, value FLOAT64>>` input data with the indexes and values of the cells.
-* `size`: `INT64` size of the quadkey kring (distance from the origin).
+* `size`: `INT64` size of the quadbin kring (distance from the origin).
 This defines the area around each index cell where the distance decay will be applied.
 * `decay`: `STRING` decay function to compute the [distance decay](https://en.wikipedia.org/wiki/Distance_decay).
 Available functions are: uniform, inverse, inverse_square and exponential.

 **Return type**